meenie/codysnames/README.md

 You will also see any lint errors in the console.

 It will also start a Firebase dev server on http://localhost:4000 which will serve up the [dynamic reserved URLs](https://firebase.google.com/docs/web/setup#from-hosting-urls) to auto initialize the app locally and in production.

-### `yarn deploy`

-Runs the `firebase deploy --only hosting` command which has a pre-deploy hook that runs `yarn build` and pushes those files up to Firebase.

 ### `yarn test`